Add to collection

 DR MIKE WILLIAMS

 To measure the saltiness in the water we essentially measure its conductivity and its temperature.
-And the conductivity is the rate at which we can pass electricity through a small sample of sea water.
+And the conductivity is the rate at which we can pass electricity3 through a small sample of sea water.
 So that gives us a nice easy way to measure it.
-We just lower an instrument through the water, it measures the conductivity, it measures the temperature, that allows us to calculate the salinity.
+We just lower an instrument through the water, it measures the conductivity, it measures the temperature, that allows us to calculate the salinity4.
 And we have a nice container that we have a hole in the floor of, and we work through that, lowering our instruments to the sea floor.

 Go to full glossary